Fhrozen/jrm_ssl/README.md

 ## Folder Structure

 - dataset_preparation : Two examples of the dataset prepared for the training
-- micrcone : Files to evaluate any model and a network example to be trained
+- microcone : Files to evaluate any model and a network example to be trained
 - python_utils : extra files for training, preparing data, etc.
 - training : files for training a network
 - training_files : an example of a generated network and the files to test

 ## Impulses Response

-It is possible to generate the impulse using the [ISM](http://www.eric-lehmann.com/) of Eric A. Lehmann
+To generate the impulse use [ISM](http://www.eric-lehmann.com/) of Eric A. Lehmann

-Information of Microcone position microphones at [HARK](http://www.hark.jp/) Supported Harwards
+Information of Microcone position microphones at [HARK](http://www.hark.jp/) Supported Hardwares

 ## Publication